 - Crockpot night, etc.

 We’re big fans of Picnic dinners, where basically everything is presented in small bowls and we pick and choose what we want to eat.
 A sort of deconstructed meal.
 Works wonder on hot summer’s day with salad-type ingredients.
+Or leftovers.